ProgrammerDan/civcraft-vm/README.md

 6. Install VirtualBox (will disconnect your internet, so log off Civcraft)

-7. Clone this repository locally: `git clone git@github.com:ProgrammerDan/civcraft-vm.git`
+7. Clone this repository locally: `git clone git@github.com:DevotedMC/devoted-vm.git`

-8. cd into that repository: cd civcraft-vm
+8. cd into that repository: cd devoted-vm

 9. Issue `vagrant up`.
 Note, this will take *a long time* so go do other things while waiting.

 10. SSH into vagrant: `vagrant@127.0.0.1:2222` default password `vagrant`

-11. Until automated, seek out other resources for setting up Civcraft.
+11. Until automated, seek out other resources for setting up Devoted.

 ----------------------